Becoming a Missionary

 They train individual believers to be equipped to serve one another as a local church.

-They raise up some leaders to serve in the same local church and they train others to be sent out to serve God elsewhere.
+They raise up some leaders to serve in the same local church and others to be sent out to serve God elsewhere.

 Teachers

-They eagerly, joyfully, and regularly teach believers to ensure that local bodies are healthy in their doctrine.
+They eagerly, joyfully, and regularly teach believers to ensure that local bodies are doctrinally healthy.

-They help train men who can teach others sound doctrine.
+They train men who can teach others sound doctrine.

 Apologetics